China Tourism

 Domestic Tourism:

 Over the past decade, the domestic tourism market has experienced a volatile development phase.
-It reached its peak in 2019, followed by a three-year slump, and then staged a robust recovery in 2023.
+It reached its peak in 2019, then went through a sharp slump in early 2020, before gradually recovering later that same year and rebounding strongly in 2023.

-Currently, competition in the domestic tourism market is intensifying.
+Competition within the domestic tourism market is intensifying by the day.
 To attract more tourists, regions across the country are actively enhancing the quality of tourism services, optimizing the tourism environment, and introducing diversified tourism products.
 These endeavors have not only enhanced tourists’ travel experiences but also spurred the prosperity and development of the domestic tourism market.

 Despite facing numerous challenges, the domestic tourism market still has vast development potential.
 With the further increase in residents' income, the transformation of consumption concepts, and the continuous improvement of tourism infrastructure, the domestic tourism market is anticipated to maintain a growth trajectory in the future.